Amit-Khobragade/chat-room-api/README.md

 ## src/rooms.js

 This file provides functionalities to index.js in form of functions.
 The functions in this file are well documented and it acts as a point of abstraction between the websocket and database/memory.
-It handles complex functions like creating user/ rooom, joining rooms sending messages and exiting the room.
+It handles complex functions like creating user/rooom, joining rooms sending messages and exiting the room.

 ## src/db.js